aksonov/react-native-router-flux/README.md

 );
 ```

-...and navigate from scene to scene with a simple, powerful API
+...and navigate from one scene to another scene with a simple and powerful API.

 ```js
 // Login.js